neo-one-suite/neo-one/packages/neo-one-website/docs/0-installation/0-getting-started.md

 ## Try NEO•ONE

-NEO•ONE has been designed as full end-to-end toolkit for building NEO dapps.
+NEO•ONE has been designed as a full end-to-end toolkit for building NEO dapps.
 From developing a smart contract, to testing, to interacting with it from your front-end, the entire dapp lifecycle is covered with NEO•ONE.
 However, it's not necessary to use NEO•ONE for every part of your dapp, you can pick and choose the parts of NEO•ONE that make sense for your development.

 The links in this section will help you get started.

 ### Courses

 If you're interested in playing around with NEO•ONE or you prefer to __learn by doing__, check out [NEO•ONE Courses](/course).
-Play through the first two lessons and you'll experience the entire development lifecycle of a dapp by deploying a fully functioning ICO, from the smart contract that powers it all to the UI that enables participation.
+As you work through the first two lessons you'll experience the entire development lifecycle of a dapp by deploying a fully functioning ICO, from the smart contract that powers it all to the UI that enables participation.
 All directly from your browser - no environment setup required.

 ### Tutorial